hapifhir/hapi-fhir/hapi-fhir-docs/src/main/resources/ca/uhn/hapi/fhir/changelog/6_0_0/upgrade.md

 ## Database Indexing

-The JPA SearchParameter database indexing has been redesigned.
+The JPA SearchParameter database indexing has been redesigned in 6.0.
-As a result, running an upgrade may take longer than usual.
+As a result, performing the upgrade may take longer than usual.
+Database migrations happen automatically after server upgrade during the next restart, and the server is unavailable during this migration window.
-To avoid this delay during server restart, you can apply these index changes manually before upgrading the server.
+To avoid this prolonged outage during server restart, you can apply these index changes manually before upgrading the server.
 The server is compatible with both the old and new indexes.
 The syntax for index definition varies, and we include separate scripts for MS Sql, Postgres, and Oracle.